Miami Marlins at Tampa Bay Rays game preview

 BOTTOM LINE

-Tampa Bay enters the game as winners of their last four games.
+Tampa Bay enters the matchup as winners of their last five games.

-The Rays are 28-26 on their home turf.
-Tampa Bay has hit 146 home runs as a team this season.
-Austin Meadows leads the club with 17, averaging one every 20.1 at-bats.
+The Rays are 29-26 on their home turf.
+Tampa Bay is hitting a collective batting average of .256 this season, led by Eric Sogard with an average of .303.

-The Marlins have gone 20-30 away from home.
-Miami has hit 89 home runs this season, the lowest total in the National League.
-Brian Anderson leads the club with 16, averaging one every 24.2 at-bats.
+The Marlins have gone 20-31 away from home.
+Miami’s team on-base percentage of .292 is last in the National League.
+Garrett Cooper leads the club with an OBP of .355.
+The Rays won the last meeting 8-6.
+Nick Anderson recorded his third victory and Sogard went 2-for-3 with two home runs and five RBIs for Tampa Bay.
+Jarlin Garcia took his first loss for Miami.

 TOP PERFORMERS

-Meadows leads the Rays with 17 home runs and has 52 RBIs.
-Travis d’Arnaud is 13-for-36 with two doubles, four home runs and 16 RBIs over the last 10 games for Tampa Bay.
+Austin Meadows leads the Rays with 42 extra base hits and is batting .287.
+Willy Adames is 9-for-33 with a double, four home runs and seven RBIs over the last 10 games for Tampa Bay.

+Miguel Rojas leads the Marlins with 108 hits and has 33 RBIs.
+Brian Anderson is 9-for-38 with two doubles, three home runs and seven RBIs over the last 10 games for Miami.

 Miami Marlins on FOX Sports Florida